Analytical solutions for optimal photon absorption into inhomogeneous spin memories: Abstract

 \section{Abstract}

 We investigate for optimal photon absorption a quantum electrodynamical model of an inhomogeneously-broadened spin ensemble coupled to a single-mode cavity.
-We consider a one-photon input pulse and obtain a simple one-parameter form for its optimal shape for absorption in the spin ensemble.
-Solutions to this problem are developed without using perturbation theory concerning the spin ensemble.
+Solutions to this problem under experimental assumptions are developed in the Schr\"odinger picture without using perturbation theory concerning the cavity-spin interactions.
 Furthermore, we exploit the possibility of modulating the frequency and coupling rate of the resonator.
-We show some optimal scenarios and demonstrate the usefulness of our approach for the design of efficient quantum memories.
-In particular, we find the optimal cooperativity for different parameters and identify cases where absorption with a success probability larger than $99\%$ is achieved.
+We consider a one-photon input pulse and show some optimal scenarios, where exact formulas and numerical results are obtained for the absorption probabilities and the optimal pulse shapes.
+In particular, if the external loss dominates the internal loss of the cavity, we find the optimal cooperativity for different parameters and identify cases where absorption with a success probability larger than $99\%$ is achieved.